bertdida/twitter-quote-scraper/README.md

 To maintain consistency, this section will use `creds/twitter.json` and `creds/google.json` as the values for `--twitter-creds` and `--service-account` respectively.
 Don't forget to change these to the actual path of your JSON files.

-To learn more about a command's usage and syntax, like which options are available and the command's structure you may run any of the following:
+To learn more about a command's usage and syntax, like which options are available and the command's structure you may run the following:

 - `python app.py -h`
 - `python app.py --twitter-creds creds/twitter.json local_file -h`